lokal-profil/LSH/README.md

 9. Upload the mapping tables to the right place
 10. Do the actual mappings...

-11. Run `python py_listscraper.py`  # to populate a new "connections" folder
+11. Run `python py_listscraper.py`  # to populate a new "connections" folder and update filenames
-  * Check differences in filenames manually...
+  * If filenames are updated then don't run again until Commons table has been updated.
 12. Run `python py_prepUpload.py moveHits ../bilder` where ../bilder is the relative path to the main image folder  # moves the relevant files to base folders and adds extention to filenames
 13. Run `python py_prepUpload.py makeAndRename ../bilder/m_a` etc. for each of the new image sub.folders  # creates info files and renames files
   * Check `¤generator.log` for possible problems